nafizjiwa/JAVASCRIPT-Modules/README.md

         const { needed function to import } = require('./file_name.js');

 AFTER IMPORTING AN OBJECT FROM ANOTHER MODULE USING REQUIRE().<BR>
 There are a few ways to extract values out of an object.
-The quickest is with object destructuring syntax:
+The quickest is with object destructuring syntax:<BR>

+        const object = require('./fileName.js');
         const { valueA, valueB, valueC } = object;

-Alternatively, you can extract each value one at a time:
+You can extract each value one at a time:<BR>

             const valueA = object.valueA;
             const valueB = object.valueB;

+Use object destructuring to import multiple values from a module:<BR>

+    const { valueA, valueB, valueC } = require('/path/to/myModule');